Behind the Zeens

 Sebastian has experience in shipping and receiving, with a focus on quality control and inventory management.
 He helps maintain inventory accuracy in Production and he builds high quality Zeen subassemblies.

-Exokinetics was founded by Garrett Brown and his inventing partners to help restore the joy of self-propelled mobility to those whose physical challenges restrict their lives.
+Exokinetics was founded by Garrett Brown and Chris Fawcett to help restore the joy of self-propelled mobility to those whose physical challenges restrict their lives.
 The company is built upon the belief that age, injury or illness should not mean an end to autonomy, independence and dignity.
 The right technology can supplement a person’s natural movements and fill the gaps caused by declining capabilities—rather than force the user to conform to a product’s limitations.